- How is acute lymphocytic leukemia treated?

 - Loss of appetite

-The side effects usually go away after treatment ends.
+Most side effects usually go away after treatment ends.
 Be sure to talk to your doctor if you are having trouble with side effects because there are often ways to manage them during treatment.
 For example, there are drugs that can be taken along with the chemo to help prevent or reduce nausea and vomiting.
-Drugs called growth factors are sometimes given to keep blood counts higher and reduce the chance of infection.
+Drugs called growth factors are sometimes given to keep your blood counts higher and reduce the chance of infection.

 If your white blood cell counts are very low during treatment, you can help reduce your risk of infection by avoiding germs.
 During this time, your doctor or nurse may tell you to: